- Would you like to strengthen your understanding of foreign languages?

 This course is an introduction to the history of Ancient Greek civilization, with an emphasis on Ancient Greek culture and world view, from earliest times to the Roman period.

-Knowledge of Greek and Latin is not required, but students of Classics may choose to work on a supervised independent study project (5 ECTS or 10 ECTS) centered on an original text in connection to the course.
-The supervised independent study projects which are available to students with reading knowledge of Ancient Greek and Latin are intended to strengthen their proficiency in Ancient Greek and/or Latin and train them in the reading of original texts.
+Knowledge of Latin is not required, but students Classics may choose to work on a supervised independent study project (5 ECTS, or 10 ECTS) focusing on the original text in connection to the course.
+The supervised independent study projects which are available to students with reading knowledge of Latin or Greek are intended to strengthen their proficiency in Latin and train them in the reading of original texts.

 Supervised Independent Study in Greek (KLM109G, KLM110G, KLM113G)